 -

-In a saucepan, pour water (⅓ cup + 1 ½ tablespoons or 100 g), add sugar, and bring over medium-high heat.
-Once it boils, lower the heat to medium and add carrots and cook for 5 minutes.
-Remove from heat and let it soak in the pot for 5 minutes.
-Drain carrots with the colander.
+In a saucepan, pour water (⅓ cup + 1 ½ tablespoons or 100 g), add sugar, and boil over medium-high heat.
+Once it boils, lower the heat to medium, add carrots, and cook for 5 minutes.
+Remove from heat and let them soak in the pot for 5 minutes.
+Drain the carrots in a colander.

 -

-Heat oven to 175 degrees F/ 80 degrees C. Distribute the carrots into a single layer on a baking sheet lined with parchment paper.
+Heat oven to 175°F (80°C).
+Distribute the carrots into a single layer on a baking sheet lined with parchment paper.
 Let them dry in the oven for about 1.5 to 2 hours.
 Open the oven door a little to let the steam out.
-If the time permits, you can also let the carrots dry out overnight at room temperature.
+If time permits, allow the carrots to dry overnight at room temperature.
 Let the shredded candied carrots cool down.
 Then, separate them from the baking paper and roll them in icing (powdered) sugar.

 Notes